Health and Wellness

 Online promotion ideas

 Record a podcast discussing HIV and AIDS to educate others and inspire people to take action.
-Share the podcast on your organization's website, Facebook, Twitter, or any other social networking site.
+Share the podcast on your organization's website, Facebook, Twitter, or any other social platform.

 Write and publish a blog post

 Write a blog post about NWGHAAD or what HIV prevention means to you.
-The blog post could be about any topic that focuses on HIV and AIDS among women and girls in honor of NWGHAAD.
-Share your blog on Facebook, Twitter, or any other social networking site.
+The blog post could be about any topic that focuses on HIV and AIDS among women and girls.
+Share your blog on Facebook, Twitter, or any other social media platform.

-Create a video blog sharing what HIV prevention means to you, how HIV and AIDS have affected you, and why or how you are raising awareness about HIV and AIDS.
-You can also use your video blog to feature your experience at a NWGHAAD event.
-Share your videos on Facebook, YouTube, Twitter, Instagram, or any other social networking site.
+Create a video sharing what HIV prevention means to you, how HIV and AIDS have affected you, and why or how you are raising awareness about HIV and AIDS.
+You can also use your video to feature your experience at a NWGHAAD event.
+Share your videos on Facebook, YouTube, Snapchat, Twitter, Instagram, or any other social platform.

 Host a webinar

-Present a free webinar that discusses some of the myths and facts about HIV and AIDS or provide general information about the disease and prevention.
-Encourage discussion and inspire participants to take action.
+Present a free webinar that discusses PrEP and PEP, HIV testing, how to reduce stigma, or other important HIV topics.
 Promote the webinar on your organization's website, Facebook, Twitter, Pinterest, Instagram, or LinkedIn.

 Share local stats on HIV and AIDS among women and girls in your community